softboyai/softboyai/README.md

-Here’s an updated version of your README based on your skills and projects:

----

-#Kamanzi Jean marie vianney - Web Developer
+I'm Kamanzi Jean marie vianney - Web Developer

 Welcome to my GitHub!
 I’m a web developer with experience in both front-end and back-end technologies.
 I specialize in HTML, CSS, JavaScript, Python, and frameworks like Flask and React.
 I enjoy building functional, user-friendly web applications and am always eager to learn and grow.